jonlpersson/ed-latimore/site/_posts/2021-08-13-how-to-tell-if-youre-an-attractive-guy.md

 You walk through life keeping your head down.
 You never try to accomplish anything worth having.
 You seek to please people and never make waves.

 The Red Pill is the opposite.
 It wakes you up from a life of mediocrity and demands that you make something of yourself.
-It forces you to face hard lessons over and over again until you get them into your head.
+It forces you to face hard lessons repeatedly until you get them into your head.
 You are honest with the world and with yourself.

 Simply taking the red pill doesn't mean you are immediately attractive.
 In fact, you're more likely to find people that are turned off or jarred by your honesty.